 - Churn drivers

-This following sections are components needed for drilling down into your audience based on metrics that you’re unlikely to be collecting at stage, and thus improving your sales.
-However, if you’re interested in optimizing your on free trial contribute to smaller churn that way, I highly recommend to read our SaaS onboarding playbook.
+The following sections are components needed for drilling down into your audience based on metrics that you’re unlikely to be collecting and analyzing at this stage.
+However, if you’re interested in optimizing your free trial and increase your free trial to sales conversions, I highly recommend to read our SaaS onboarding playbook.

 What is SaaS churn?